CIDARLAB/Cello-v2-webapp/README.md

 ## Debug a running webapp in Eclipse

 Navigate to `Application.java` in Eclipse, right-click on the `main` method, choose `Debug As > Java Application`.

+## Troubleshooting

+If you want to clear or edit the database when running from Docker, invoke `docker` with the `-i` switch.
+Then enter the running container: `docker exec -it [container-id] bash`.
+You can find the container id from `docker ps`.
+Now invoke the mongo shell with `mongo`, and manipulate the database by hand.

 [maven-checkstyle-plugin]: https://maven.apache.org/plugins/maven-checkstyle-plugin/index.html
 [eclipse-checkstyle-plugin]: https://checkstyle.org/eclipse-cs/#!/